devbyray/devbyrayray-blog-nuxt/content/posts/2021-06-14_7-Web-Development-Guidelines-To-Speed-up-Page-Loading-e8f0e13a53b.md

 ---
 title: 7 Web Development Guidelines To Speed up Page Loading
-description: Improve the user experience for the love of your visitors
+description: Web development has evolved over the last couple of years.
+We load more and heavier files in the browser, but those things cost the user experience.
+Let's improve the page loading.
 date: '2021-06-14T14:18:52.790Z'
 categories: []
-tags: []
+tags: ['webdev', 'performance']
 slug: /@byrayray/7-web-development-guidelines-to-speed-up-page-loading-e8f0e13a53b
+image: images/0_QnAZY15rO37Dt2ZH.jpg
 ---

 Web development has evolved over the last couple of years.
-More of the logic that was in backend systems has moved to the frontend.
 We load more and heavier files in the browser, but those things cost the user experience.
+Let's improve the page loading.

 In this post, I want to share a few guidelines that help me keep the performance and user experience at a high quality.

+---
-### 1\.
-Minimize the Number of Requests
+## Minimize the Number of Requests

 I know this one sounds obvious, but minimizing the number of requests needs some more thought.
 If you don’t need an image, video, icon, pdf on your page, don’t load it even though users won’t see it.